Being the continuation of InstaPunk and InstaPunk Rules

 That’s the gobbledegook version.
 Here’s a more plain English description.

 What do I get from these quotes?
 Women more affected than men.
 Certainly consistent with my own experience at the Threads website.
-The same accusations made by the same people every day, testimony to the fact that the mere sight of the President produced physical symptoms of nausea, palpitations, etc. also, the process of adapting professional perspective on mass instances if identical antisocial behavior hasn’t made the leap to considering the immersive social network environment as its own kind of closed community.
+The same accusations made by the same people every day, testimony to the fact that the mere sight of the President produced physical symptoms of nausea, palpitations, etc. Also, the process of adapting professional perspective on mass instances if identical antisocial behavior hasn’t made the leap to considering the immersive social network environment as its own kind of closed community.
 Not a town square in 16th century Europe where a dancing seizure breaks out.
 The symptom set of a mass seizure in a faculty lounge or some “influencer” website might be very different from medieval outbreaks.
 There doesn’t seem to be any research in the direction of identifying the attributes of “communities” that are, or might be, vulnerable to mass hysteria in the 21st Century.
 Same problem with defining what ‘trigger’ event might be for the isolated ones, however defined.

 The response concerning monomania was interesting in that it didn’t want to use the word in a headline.
 But far from claiming the malady didn’t exist, they provided some explanation about how a very real mental impairment was being rebranded by official science:

 The terms being bandied as Modern Equivalents now in the monomania context include OCD and ADHD, both of which ailments have increased very dramatically in recent years.
 OCD because it is associated with what’s now called the ‘spectrum” of autism.
 No word on whether OCD is actually being used to formalize a diagnosis of mild autism.
 What we do know for sure is that we have more of it now.
 ADHD is also intriguing in this context.
 I recently heard that 1 in 10 elementary school age boys is being diagnosed with ADHD, though some skeptics suspect that medications to treat ADHD are being used to sedate mischievous boys in class.
-(Interesting them in the curriculum doesnK’t seem to be on the list of treatments.
+(Interesting the problem boys in the curriculum doesn’t seem to be on the list of treatments.)
 The second category of Modern Equivalents reads like a pretty perfect definition of anti-MAGA, anti-ICE protesters.

 As a big fan of the guy shown in the tiny photo at the bottom right of the screengrab, I had this reaction…